resources

 While an increase in Avg.
 CPC is typical while using a VBB strategy, I have also been successful in reducing it while using VBB.
 The cost per click and ad rank for each auction are determined by two factors: the bid and the quality score.
 Since we relinquish control over setting specific bids, we can bring down the average cost per click by improving the quality score.

-By focusing on enhancing the quality score, we can optimize the cost-effectiveness of VBB and achieve more favorable results.
+By focusing on enhancing the quality score, you can optimize the cost-effectiveness of VBB and achieve more favorable results.

-Not only will you get the resources you need to start testing these tools and more, our team will be on hand to answer questions and provide any support we can.
+You will also get the resources you need to get started and more.
+Our team will also be on hand to answer questions and provide any support we can.